 This price is on the lower side for a Fizik product.
 In fact, one of the primary purposes of this particular model was to attract customers who wanted the brand’s customary high performance and high combination mix but stayed away due to the steep prices.

 The design is sleek and lightweight, making it a killer combination which also adds to its aesthetic appeal.

-The aircraft grade stainless steel construction makes the shoes extremely durable.
+This enables the transfer of the highest amount of power possible and also optimizes the pedaling technique.
+The aircraft-grade stainless steel construction makes the shoes extremely durable.
 You can expect them to last a long time.

-The carbon reinforced nylon outsole coupled with the cycling insole sculpted footbeds and supportive heel result in incredible efficiency.
+The carbon-reinforced nylon outsole coupled with the cycling insole sculpted footbeds and supportive heel result in incredible efficiency.
 Virtually not a single watt of power is wasted.

 The heel comes with a strip that is not only reflective but huge.
 This means that you will be visible no matter how dark it is.